xyliatgithub/IntroInfoSec2020-OLD/lab2/README.md

 # Lab Assignment 2

-In this lab, students will complete several tasks from _Packet Sniffing and Spoofing_ and _TCP/IP Attack_ lab modules using SEED Lab Ubuntu 16.04 VM.
+In this lab, You will complete several tasks in _Packet Sniffing and Spoofing_ and _TCP/IP Attack_ lab modules using SEED Lab Ubuntu 16.04 VM.

 ## 1. Packet Sniffing and Spoofing (35 points)